Live Hot Potatoes!: Video

 Live Hot Potatoes! is the third live in concert video.
 It was filmed during their show on 20 December 2003 in Sydney on the Lights Camera Action Wiggles Tour and was released in 2005.

+An earlier cut appeared on the American screener DVD release and was also released in 2005.
+It didn't have the opening title card, the closing credits, or the dedication cards, but it did have a full overture, as well as a complete earlier audio track that was later used as song clips in TV Series 4.